MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 For schools and other academic organizations, you have three ways to get voice features.

-- Buy an EDU A1 or A3 plan and Microsoft 365 Business Voice
+- Buy an EDU A1 or A3 plan and Microsoft 365 Business Voice.
-- Buy an EDU A1 or A3 plan and add voice features individually
+- Buy an EDU A1 or A3 plan and add voice features individually.
-- Buy an EDU A5 plan, which includes voice features
+- Buy an EDU A5 plan, which includes voice features.

 Here's a summary, based on licensing plan.

   ![EDU plan options](../media/licensing-education-options.png)

+EDU customers should use the [free Office 365 A1 license](../teams-edu-licensing.md).

 To learn more, see [Microsoft 365 Education](https://www.microsoft.com/education/buy-license/microsoft365) and [Office 365 Education plans](https://www.microsoft.com/microsoft-365/academic/compare-office-365-education-plan).

-EDU customers should use the [free Office 365 A1 license](../teams-edu-licensing.md).

 > [!NOTE]
 > These voice features can also be deployed with [Direct Routing](../direct-routing-landing-page.md).